chadananda/st-dev/src/content/courses/lawson-being-human.md

 Join us for a wonderful weekend retreat with reknowned professor Todd Lawson who will be speaking about his recent book "Being Human".

-Being Human seeks to reconcile many contradictions and demonstrate how Baha’i teachings point the way toward peace and the reconciliation of all world religions.
+"Being Human" seeks to harmonize many contradictions and demonstrate how Baha'i teachings point the way toward peace and the reconciliation of all world religions.

 ---